-My name is Sasha, and working as therapist for teens inspires me because I get to see the world through the eyes of kids every day!
-Between the ages of 11 and 18, kids are often incredibly creative, funny, and intelligent, even while working through really difficult situations.
-For over 7 years, I’ve been fortunate enough to work with teens in a wide variety of settings: developing behavior-change programs for kids with ASD*, helping children and teens heal from sexual abuse and family violence, and working with at-risk and LGBT youth in a Houston charter school.
+My name is Sasha, and for over 8 years, I’ve been fortunate enough to work with inspiring teens in a wide variety of settings: developing behavior-change programs for kids with ASD*, helping children and teens heal from sexual abuse and family violence, and counseling at-risk and LGBT youth in a Houston charter school.

 *Autism Spectrum Disorder